What does a monk do?

 -

-And at the center of it all: the Eucharist, the living heart of the monastery.
+And at the center of everything: the Eucharist, the living heart of the monastery.

 -